 Some companies also have announced plans to build systems to take people into orbit on a commercial basis separate from NASA's commercial crew program.
 Virgin Galactic is one.
 Another is Stratolaunch, an air-launched concept announced in December 2011 by Microsoft co-founder Paul Allen, SpaceX founder Elon Musk, and Burt Rutan, who is now retired from Scaled Composites, but was a major contributor to the SpaceShipOne effort.
 In October 2014, Stratolaunch and Sierra Nevada Corporation (SNC) announced that they are considering a partnership where Stratolaunch would be used to launch SNC's Dream Chaser winged spacecraft into orbit on either crew or cargo missions.

 Separately, Robert Bigelow, owner of Budget Suites of America hotels, has been working for several years on a commercial space station using inflatable modules.
 Two subscale prototypes --Genesis I and Genesis II -- were launched on Russian rockets in 2006 and 2007 respectively.
 Bigelow Aerospace has been working with Boeing for several years to create a transportation system to take people back and forth to full scale space stations when they are launched.
-The Boeing spacecraft is the CST-100, which is now being considered as part of NASA's commercial crew initiative.
+The Boeing spacecraft is the CST-100, which is now part of NASA's commercial crew initiative.
 It would be launched aboard an Atlas V launch vehicle.
 In May 2012, Bigelow Aerospace announced an agreement with SpaceX to market their combined capabilities to launch people to space where they could stay aboard Bigelow space stations.
 The services will be marketed only outside the United States.
-In January 2013, NASA announced that it signed a $17.8 million contract with Bigelow Aerospace to adding one of Bigelow's inflatable modules to the International Space Station (ISS).
-The Bigelow Expandable Activities Module (BEAM) is now scheduled for launch to the ISS in 2015.
+In January 2013, NASA announced that it signed a $17.8 million contract with Bigelow Aerospace to add one of Bigelow's inflatable modules to the International Space Station (ISS).
+The Bigelow Expandable Activities Module (BEAM) is scheduled for launch to the ISS in 2015.
 Bigelow's inflatable structures effort traces its roots to NASA's cancelled Transhab project to provide crew quarters on the ISS using an inflatable module.